The Bankrate promise

 How to choose between a money market account and a savings account

-You don’t have to choose between a money market account and a savings account — you can have both.
-For example, you could have a savings account where you deposit money for an upcoming trip or a down payment on a house and a money market account where you keep some money so you can write checks.
+You don’t have to choose between a money market account and a savings account — you can have both, and many banks offer both options.
+For example, you could have a savings account to set aside money for goals such as an upcoming trip or a down payment on a house, as well as a money market account where you keep some money so you can pay bills, use a debit card or write checks.

 However, if you want to decide between a money market account and a savings account, here’s what to consider.